sevmorris/debian-post-install-tasks/README.md

 ```

 <br>
-Append some stuff to the bottom of .bashrc:
+Append some stuff to the bottom of .bashrc (paste and execute everything below):

 ```console
 cat >> ~/.bashrc << EOL